Skip to content

 Published: April 29, 2026

 Not all load balancers work the same way.
-Some look only at the outside of a packet and route it fast.
-Others read what’s inside before deciding where to send it.
-In Part 1, we established that L4 is fast because it doesn’t look inside, and L7 is slower because it does.
-Load balancers face the same choice.
-Which layer do you split traffic at?
+Some look only at the outside of a packet to route it fast.
+Others open the packet, read the contents, and then decide.
+In Network Part 1, the trade-off was clear.
+L4 is fast because it stays ignorant, and L7 is precise because it pays to know.
+Load balancers face this same choice.
+You must decide which layer to split your traffic at.

 The most primitive form of load balancing starts at DNS.
-Register multiple server IPs under a single domain, then rotate which IP gets returned with each request.
+Multiple server IPs are registered under one domain.
+The DNS server then hands out a different IP in rotation for each incoming request.
 This is DNS round-robin.

 ┌───────────────┐